The ACRF International Centre for the Proteome of Human Cancer

 CEO of ACRF

-Over the next 5 years, scientists at CMRI will analyse tens of thousands of examples of all types of cancer from all over the world to develop a library of information to advance scientific discovery and enhance clinical treatment worldwide.
+Over the next 5-7 years, scientists at CMRI are analysing tens of thousands of examples of all types of cancer from all over the world to develop a library of information to advance scientific discovery and enhance clinical treatment worldwide.

 This database will mean doctors can effectively narrow down the best type of currently available treatment to target a cancer patient’s individual diagnosis, without having to waste time trialling medications that won’t effectively treat the disease.

-The Centre will act in partnership with cancer researchers, clinicians, tumour banks, and technology experts, such as Professor Ruedi Aebersold
+The Centre is acting in partnership with cancer researchers, clinicians, tumour banks, and technology experts, such as Professor Ruedi Aebersold

 in Zurich whose 2015 Nature